 Though exact designs vary, most Haussmann buildings follow a standard layout:

-- The first floor, known as the “mezzanine,” has low ceilings and is typically used by the businesses for storage.
+- The first floor, known as the “mezzanine,” has low ceilings and is typically used by businesses for storage.

 - The third (and sometimes fourth and fifth floors) have smaller balconies and less elaborate windows.